-JNU protest: Section 144 imposed as students take out protest march to Parliament
+JNU protest: Students breach third barricade, face-off with the police

 New Delhi, Nov 18: Security has been beefed up outside the JNU campus as the Jawaharlal Nehru Students' Union (JNUSU) prepared itself to take out a march to Parliament, on the first day of the winter session, to protest against the hostel fee hike.

 Around 1,200 personnel have been deployed and section 144 has been imposed around the JNU campus.
+Reportedly students were stopped near the campus soon after they began protest march towards parliament against fee hike.

+As the students refused to stop marching, the police have begun detaining several protestors and water cannons and more barricades have been placed near Kendriya Vidyalaya, Baba Gangnath Marg to stop the students to carry forward their protest march.

+The Delhi police have warned the students to disperse or they will have to face action.

 Meanwhile, the HRD Ministry has appointed a high power committee to hold discussion with students and administration for peaceful resolution of all issues.